top of page

 Arthur, Ne

-About The Ranch
+The Ranch

 HAYTHORN LAND & CATTLE

 In 1992, they received the inaugural AQHA Best Remuda Award and are one of the nation's most respected Quarter Horse breeding operations.
 The Haythorn Land & Cattle Co. horses are bred for durability and athleticism.
 They have gone on to excel in and out of the arena.
-Located 17 miles north of Ogallala, and 5 miles from Lake McConaughy, the ranch is surrounded by rolling sandhills, meadows, and plentiful wildlife.
+Located 17 miles north of Ogallala and 5 miles from Lake McConaughy, the ranch is surrounded by rolling sandhills, meadows, and plentiful wildlife.

 The Mentors

-Sage is a 5th generation rancher and horseman, born and raised on Haythorn Land & Cattle Co.
+Sage is a 5th-generation rancher and horseman, born and raised on Haythorn Land & Cattle Co.
 After high school, Sage attended college at West Texas A&M and afterward returned to the ranch.

 The Intern